Saadmairaj/tkmacosx/README.md

 # tkmacosx

-Tkmacosx is a Python library which provides some modified widgets of Tkinter work better with macOS and some more useful functions and classes as well.
+This module provides some modified widgets of Tkinter which works better on macOS and some more useful functions and classes as well.
+For example Button of tkmacosx which looks and feels exaclty like a native tkinter button can change its *background* and *foreground* colors.
 Read more about tkmacos in detail in [tkmacosx](https://github.com/Saadmairaj/tkmacosx/tree/master/tkmacosx)

 ## Installation